chiabingxuan/DSA3101-Group-Project/README.md

   - However, cluster 2 has a higher crowdedness = 0.77778 compared to cluster 1 with a lower crowdedness = 0.444444.
   - At the same time, cluster 2 has a longer waiting time = 0.200000 compared to cluster 1 with a shorter waiting time = 0.166667.
   - By intuition, cluster 2 should thus have a lower overall satisfaction than cluster 1, but yet this is clearly not the case.
-  - The 1st possible reason is that for cluster 2, there exists another factor influencing overall satisfaction, that is even more important than crowdedness and waiting time- which could be the smell of the bus (whether or not the buss smells pleasant or not), or the attitude of the bus driver, as some of the responses to our ending survey question: "Are there any other factors that influence how satisfied you are with the NUS bus system?"
+  - One possible reason is that for cluster 2, there exists another factor influencing overall satisfaction, that is even more important than crowdedness and waiting time- which could be the smell of the bus (whether or not the buss smells pleasant or not), or the attitude of the bus driver, as some of the responses to our ending survey question: "Are there any other factors that influence how satisfied you are with the NUS bus system?"